 Other Helpful Colorado Facts

 As you are preparing to incorporate, keep in mind the following requirements specific to Colorado.
-Your specialist will help you tailor articles of incorporation to your state.

 - Number: At least one is required.

 - Qualifications: Individual, eighteen years of age or older.